Generating Support Bundles

 Save the host support bundle YAML file on the host.

-Run the following command to download a host support bundle YAML file from the Troubleshoot repository that can help troubleshoot a degraded Kubernetes installer cluster:
+Run the following command to download a host support bundle YAML file from the Troubleshoot repository that can help troubleshoot a degraded embedded cluster:

 For air gap environments, download the YAML file and copy it to the air gap machine.